 TIME TO ENJOY: A VISITORS’ GUIDE TO THE MANY SEASONAL EXPERIENCES OF THE SNOWY VALLEYS

-The Snowy Valleys is a region of contrasts, encompassing Australia’s highest mountains in the east, and stretching towards the fertile plains of the Riverina in the west.
+The Snowy Valleys are a region full of contrasts.
+They encompass Australia’s highest mountain ranges in the east and stretch towards the fertile Plains of Riverina to the west.

-In 2021, the Snowy Valleys launches its new Winter Bites Festival, with major events in Tumbarumba (5th June), Adelong (17th July) and Batlow (28th August), as well as fringe events across the region.
-With this wonderful new reason to rug up and get outside, we’re so excited at what this winter will bring.
+The Snowy Valleys will launch its new Winter Bites Festival in 2021.
+There will be major events in Tumbarumba (5th Jun), Adelong (17th Jul) and Batlow (2nd Aug), as well fringe events throughout the region.
+We’re excited to see what the winter brings.

-During the Christmas period the shores of Blowering Dam are dotted with campers, and otherwise secluded spots in Kosciuszko National Park become mini-villages filled with holiday-makers.
-In January, the Tumut Cycle Classic sees riders from across NSW, ACT, and Victoria experience the sensational views of Tumut and surrounds while raising money for the local hospital.
+During Christmas, the Blowering Dam shores are filled with campers and the Kosciuszko National Park’s otherwise remote spots become mini-villages crowded with tourists.
+The Tumut Cycle Classic in January brings together riders from NSW, ACT and Victoria to experience the stunning views of Tumut, while also raising money for local hospitals.

 Tumbafest is held in the quiet park behind the main street of Tumbarumba at the end summer.
 Under shady tree canopy, market stalls offer fresh local produce and wines, ciders, and craft beer.
 Some people enjoy sitting by the creek, while others dance to the music and bands on the main stage.